-- key figures;
+- Key Figures;

+- Management Board Report;

-- the Management Board's report;
+- Report of the Supervisory Board;

-- other information pursuant to Part 9 of Book 2 of the Netherlands Civil Code;
+- the other information pursuant to Part 9 of Book 2 of the Dutch Civil Code; and

-- quarterly financial information;
+- Quarterly Financial Information.

-Based on the below procedures performed, we conclude that the other information:
+Based on the following procedures performed, we conclude that the other information:

-- is consistent with the financial statements and does not contain material misstatements; - contains the information as required by Part 9 of Book 2 of the Netherlands Civil Code.
+- is consistent with the financial statements and does not contain material misstatements; and - contains the information as required by Part 9 of Book 2 of the Dutch Civil Code.